utiasDSL/safe-control-gym/walkthroughs/tutorial.md

 1. Stabilization - `stabilization`
 2. Trajectory tracking - `traj_tracking`

 The tasks have been implemented at the controller level.
-See each controllers source code for details
+See each controllers source code for details.